Frequently Asked Questions

 Why is this site no longer free?I realize very well that everyone wants freebies.
 But please consider this: It takes a lot of time and effort and money for me to maintain this website as a "free" service to everyone.
 I provide a lot of information on this site, I update my site constantly, continually adding new waterfalls to my growing list of over 600 waterfalls that I have now visited.
 I need some compensation to offset these costs in order to keep the web site up and running; otherwise, this site would have to be shutdown. $20 per year is really not very much money at all.
 Hopefully, you will agree and contribute a small fee to help maintain this website and help keep it going into the future.

 What is included in a Basic Subscription?A basic subscription is only $20 / year.
 It will include ALL the information on my site: Photos, location, height, access, distance, elevation, season, difficulty, latitude/longitude, waterfall form, stream name, alternate names, detailed directions, detailed description of the waterfall, nearby waterfalls, user comments, and Google map location and trail routes, including GPX/KML downloadable maps.
-It includes ALL waterfalls that I have personally visited (about 600 waterfalls), plus my ENTIRE database of California waterfalls (about 1400 confirmed waterfalls).
+It includes this info for ALL waterfalls that I have personally visited (about 700 waterfalls), plus my ENTIRE database of California waterfalls (about 1500 confirmed waterfalls).
 This is FAR MORE than you will find from any other source, on-line or in print.
 With a basic subscription you will have access to all these waterfalls, and all the information I have about them, including latitude/longitude co-ordinates, approximate height, and links to photos that exist elsewhere on the internet (if any).
 If you would like to see the list of all the waterfalls included in the basic subscription, you can do so from my regional maps pages:

 All of USA and Canada